 Watch the What’s New section of our website for future course additions.

 ZOOM Webinars: The MCR-ARC has begun presenting topics of interest using ZOOM.
-Quarterly emails are sent out and registrants receive instructions for logging in from the comfort of individual workstations via the web and phone connections.
-Meetings are scheduled for the second Tuesdays and Wednesdays of each month at 10am.
 While we are not currently offering CEs for these presentations, the information should be very helpful in your day-to-day registry work.
 We plan to explore the option of offering CEs in the future.
-To view the complete schedule and further details as well as previously recorded sessions, go directly to our Zoom Webinars page.
-To register for the next webinar, 2018 Solid Tumor Rules-Kidney scheduled for September 11th, 2019, click here.
+To view previously recorded sessions, go directly to our Zoom Webinars page.

 Fundamentals of Abstracting Workshop: is a day and a half course held at the offices of the Missouri Cancer Registry and Research Center in Columbia, MO.
 This class is geared toward new abstractors who are not familiar with the abstracting process and is free of charge.
 Students use Abstract Plus to work through cases using the MCR-ARC Abstract Code Manual.
 For those not familiar with abstracting and the MCR-ARC required fields, this is a great place to start.
 The next workshop is scheduled for March 23-24, 2020.
 To ensure your place, be sure to register here by March 9.

 MCR has a YouTube channel!
-MCR staff has created a YouTube presentation on Coding Benign CNS Tumors.
-At just 10 minutes long, you can quickly review anatomy, primary site, sequence numbering, laterality, multiple primary and staging rules including changes for 2018.
-Please take a look and give us your feedback on this new teaching tool.
-If you like this format or have ideas for other issues that can be addressed as short topics and presented in this manner, send your feedback and suggestions to Jennifer Sedovic at email@example.com.
+MCR staff has created a YouTube presentation on How to Code Missouri Required SSDI’s: Brain, Liver, Melanoma, Plasma Cell Myeloma & Plasma Cell Disorders.
+At just 24 minutes long, you can quickly review how to code Brain Molecular Markers for Brain, Fibrosis Score for Liver, Breslow Tumor Thickness & LDH Pretreatment Lab Value for Melanoma and LDH Pretreatment Lab Value for Plasma Cell Myeloma & Plasma Disorders.
+If you have ideas for other issues that can be addressed as short topics and presented in this manner, send your feedback and suggestions to Jennifer Sedovic at email@example.com.

 MCR Facebook page: Like/Follow us on Facebook to stay informed on the latest news, promotions, events and updates from our Registry as well as information from the Centers for Disease Control and Prevention (CDC).